vitaliimarushko/express-parse-multipart/README.md

 # Description

-This middleware parses request body with `multipart/form-data` specified content type and prepares an array of objects which represent every file which is sent in request.
-On the server side you will be able to get everything from `req.formData` array property (see an example below).
+Middleware parses request body with `multipart/form-data` content type and prepares an array of objects which represent every file which is sent in request.
+On the server side you will be able to get that array from `req.formData` property (see an example below).
 Every array item will contain `data` property which is a Buffer.

 # Using